 Note: This is a post that helps you the reader to become more acquainted with where I – the author of this site – stand on various topics and theological points.
 Keep reading to see where I stand on today’s topic.

-In Christian Apologetics, there are often two particular angles on “defending the faith” that are taken and those would be presuppositional apologetics and classical apologetics – arguably there are others but I’ll keep it to these two.
-There are many today who would side quite staunchly with one or the other too.
+In Christian Apologetics, there are often two particular angles on “defending the faith” that are taken and those would be presuppositional apologetics and classical apologetics–arguably there are others but I’ll keep it to these two.
+There are many today who would side quite staunchly with one or the other.
 I am not one of those.

-Despite what others may say for their own views they inevitably have root assumptions too such that if they argue they’re logic/evidence based, they’re more or less like me whether they recognize it or not.
-They just may tilt much more strongly toward logic/evidence-based arguments.
+Despite what others may say for their own views they inevitably have root assumptions too such that if they argue they’re logic/evidence-based, they’re more or less like me whether they recognize it or not.
+They simply may tilt much more strongly toward logic/evidence-based arguments (the classic approach).

 Note: I do these posts not because I think I’m somehow superior in my views or anything absurd like that but out of a desire to be up-front and honest with my readers as to where I stand.
 Otherwise, you’d be left to figure things out by reading between the lines and/or guessing.

 Have further questions?
 Is my answer too vague?

 Please comment on the post and I will make an effort to respond in a timely manner!

 See more in the master list.